GHBAlbuquerque/study-character-api-backend/README.md

 ### Starting the app

 1. Open the app on your preferred IDE (e.g., IntelliJ IDEA).
-2. Add the app as maven project by right clicking the `pom.xml` file.
+2. Add the app as maven project by right-clicking the `pom.xml` file.
 3. Install dependencies and build the app:

 ```bash